Lombiq/NodeJs-Extensions/Readme.md

 ## About

-Contains `npm scripts` to lint, compile, and watch *SCSS* files, and clean their generated assets.
+Contains `npm scripts` to lint, compile, minify, and watch SCSS and JS files, and clean their generated assets.

-This project allows you to use predefined build scripts for *SCSS* files without having to manage either the scripts or the necessary `npm` packages yourself.
+This project allows you to use predefined build scripts for SCSS and JS files without having to manage either the scripts or the necessary `npm` packages yourself.

-Also see our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) library which this project uses under the hood, and which can make NPM package management in your project a lot easier, too.
+Also see our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) library, which this project uses under the hood, and which can make NPM package management in your project a lot easier, too.

 Do you want to quickly try out this project and see it in action?
 Check it out, together with its accompanying [samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md), in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution.
 You will find our other useful Orchard Core-related open-source projects there, too.